 The risk of opioid overdose also remains high when an individual relapses after a period of Vivitrol treatment.
 This is caused by the natural decrease in opioid tolerance after a period of abstinence, making even the well-tolerated doses before treatment now lethal.
 Seek immediate medical attention during an overdose as it may lead to fatal consequences.

-While Vivitrol remains the preferred choice of medication for many individuals battling AUD and OUD, it’s important to weigh the risks and benefits and seek a medical professional’s advice before taking this monthly injection.
+While Vivitrol remains the preferred choice of medication for many individuals battling alcoholism and opioid addiction, it’s important to weigh the risks and benefits and seek a medical professional’s advice before taking this monthly injection.

 If you are seeking help with your loved one’s addiction, contact us today or complete our quick contact form below, to speak with an addiction treatment specialist.

 If you need help with your substance use disorder, we are here to help you build your confidence and momentum towards the future you want.
 We provide treatment services for adults with alcohol, opioid, and other substance use disorders.
 We are currently located in Florida, Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.